gheenie/py-intro-tasks/README.md

 source venv/bin/activate
 ```

-Don't forget to deactivate you virtual environment with:
+Don't forget to deactivate your virtual environment afterwards with:

 ```sh
 deactivate